RTEMS/rtems-docs/c_user/configuring_a_system.rst

 not defined, then a compile time error will occur.

 ..
 COMMENT: === CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER ===

+.. _Specify Clock and Benchmark Timer Drivers Are Not Needed:

 Specify Clock and Benchmark Timer Drivers Are Not Needed
 --------------------------------------------------------